tobsan/james/README.md

 Dependencies
 ============
-James depends third party software to function properly.
+James depends on third party software to function properly.
 The following are used:
 * Apache POI (>= 3.9)
 * SuperCSV (>= 2.2.0)
 * Apache Commons Net (>= 3.3)